edoski/bostarter/docs/DB-PRJ-REPORT.md

-## add a bunch more fake data to bostarter_demo.sql pls at least enough to fill the views in statistiche.php

-## MAKE SURE ALL JAVADOC STYLE COMMENTS FOR DB ARE CORRECT
+## add more fake data to bostarter_demo.sql, and clean file up, also fix for profilo candidatura stuff not working (check all competenze of fake users and richiesti)

 ## for mongodb add a error collection which just logs any sql signal state 45000 errors triggered

-## add FAQ page covering some of your design choices for operations like some bullets in [[#**5.
-RIFLESSIONI**]]????
-- maybe this can be my homepage?
+## homepage layout yet to figure out
-- and homepage can be like a kinda welcome + how-to/guide for user explaining navbar and what each page contains
+- can be like a kinda welcome + how-to/guide for user explaining navbar and what each page contains
 - AND DISPLAY ALL THEIR INFO IN A CARD AS BIO LIKE NAME, SURNAME, EMAIL, NICKNAME, ETC

 ## keep track of website structure